piazzai/cvless/_posts/2022-08-01-on-the-use-of-icons.md

   </tbody>
 </table>

 They can be used in two ways through Liquid tags.
-The first is as simple glyphs for decorative purposes, as in the table above or in the [contact](/cv) section of the CV.
-To do so, just write:
+First, as simple glyphs for decorative purposes, as in the table above or in the [contact](/cv) section of the CV:

 {% highlight text %}
 {% raw %}{% include svg/github.svg %}{% endraw %}
 {% endhighlight %}

-Second, they can be as links by writing:
+Second, as links:

 {% highlight text %}
 {% raw %}{% include iconlink.html icon="svg/github.svg" href="https://github.com/" %}{% endraw %}
 {% endhighlight %}

 In this case, the icon shows up with link formatting and its stroke width slightly increases on hovering.
-Check it out. {% include iconlink.html icon="svg/github.svg" href="https://github.com/" %}
+Here is an example: {% include iconlink.html icon="svg/github.svg" href="https://github.com/" %}

 Simple CSS allows you to modify many aspects of the icon's appearance, including stroke width, color (with the `stroke` property), and size (with `transform`).
 Here is a usage example: